 The team describes how it works on their website, noting that, only the movement powers a drive sprocket, which rotates slowly with a high torque (force).
 From there, a polymer geartrain running through the product turns this input into a high-speed, low torque output that drives a DC generator at thousands of rotations per minute.
 This ultimately generates just under a tenth of a watt, a deciwatt, to power an onboard LED and ancillary devices.

 For the GravityLight, the weight provides an average of 20-30 minutes of light depending on how high it was installed.
 And once it reaches the floor, simply lift the weight again to restart the process.

 With NowLigh, pulling the cord for one minute creates up to 2 hours of light or 15 minutes of talk time on a mobile phone.

-Because it is designed for families in developing countries, GravityLight is headquartered in Kenya, promoting job opportunities for locals during production and marketing.
-GravityLight's original crowdfunding campaign on Indiegogo was 128% funded with US$270,000 raised.
+Because it is designed for families in developing countries, the company is headquartered in Kenya, promoting job opportunities for locals during production and marketing.
+GravityLight's original crowdfunding campaign on Indiegogo was 128% funded with $270,000 raised.
 And since then, the team has continued to bring a variety of innovative products like NowLight to individuals in need.